CieciaOne/contrive/README.md

 # Contrive
-Contrive is a simple utility to automate creation of directory and file structures written in Rust.
+Contrive is a utility that automates creation of directory and file structures written in Rust.
-It has basic functionalities like creation of directories and files with content in them.
+It has functionalities like creation of directories and files with content in them.
 You can use static names or create dynamic ones with {{your_variable_name}} syntax.

 ## Installation
-cargo install contrive
+cargo install contrive\
 If you don't have rust installed: https://www.rust-lang.org/tools/install

 ## Example usage
-contrive help
+contrive help\
 contrive add lecture lecture.json\
 contrive lecture topic:trigonometry date:3_14_21\
 contrive remove lecture